-5.5 Telescope time
+7.4 Telescope time

 For proposal submission, the astronomer should estimate the total telescope time required for the observing program.
 The ETC should be used to compute the integration times.
-When applying for telescope time, please remember to add the overheads described in Section 10.
+When applying for telescope time, please remember to add the overheads described in Section 12.
 In service mode, observations are executed with observing blocks of at most 1-hour duration.
-An observing programme must therefore take this constraint into account at Phase 1.
+An observing program must therefore take this constraint into account at Phase 1.

 For the vast majority of projects, the night-time OBs will contain only one science template and the mandatory target acquisition template.
-The usual calibration measurements such as darks, flat-field and wavelength calibrations, are taken during the day-time as part of the calibration plan (Section 7).
-If for some observations, particular calibrations are needed immediately after the science exposure, these can be obtained by attaching specific calibration templates at the end of the OB.
+The usual calibration measurements such as darks, flat-field and wavelength calibrations, are taken during the day-time as part of the calibration plan (Section 9).
+If for some observations, particular calibrations are needed immediately after the science exposure, these can be obtained by attaching specific calibration templates at the end of the OB or by concatenating a standard-star OB to the science OB.